USGS-WiM/wimpo/README.md

 ## Acknowledgments

 * Hat tip to anyone who's code was used
-* Inspiration
+* Inspiration Note
-WiM is a part of the [Upper Midwest Water Science Center](https://www.usgs.gov/centers/wisconsin-water-science-center).
+* WiM is a part of the [Upper Midwest Water Science Center](https://www.usgs.gov/centers/wisconsin-water-science-center).